How Insurance Companies Develop Rate Changes

 What Actually Drives Rate Increases (Even After Approval)

 State approval doesn't mean the system has broken down when your rates go up.
 It means the insurer demonstrated that actuarial reality — claims costs, inflation, and risk trends — required a change.
-Here are the main forces behind recent increases:
+Here are the main forces behind recent and ongoing increases:

 - Medical cost inflation: Rising hospital bills and legal settlements tied to bodily injury claims push liability costs higher across all policyholders in a region.